Browsers and devices

 :hover “sticky”.
 In other words,

-true when compiling from Sass, Bootstrap will use mq4-hover-shim to disable
+true when compiling from Sass, MDBootstrap will use mq4-hover-shim to disable

 :hover styles in browsers that emulate hovering, thus preventing sticky